score-json/json/TSF/trustable/assumptions-of-use/AOU-02.md

 normative: true
 ---

-The build environment used for nlohmann/json in an integrating system is supplied with consistent dependencies.
+The integrator shall ensure that the build environment used for nlohmann/json is supplied with consistent dependencies in every integrating system.